celestiaorg/docs/docs/developers/celestia-app-wallet.md

 * [Gone through Quick Start and Installed celestia-app](../nodes/quick-start.md)

-Note, you do not need to install Celestia Node for this tutorial.
+Note, you do not need to install celestia-node for this tutorial.

 ## Create a wallet